Dre Campbell Farm

 6. Oregano Oil

 You can also use oregano oil to make a DIY tick repellent for your skin.
-Just add 10 drops of oregano oil to two tablespoons of carrier oil.
-Shake well and apply to your skin to help keep ticks away.
+Just add 10 drops of oregano oil to two tablespoons of carrier oil, shake well, and apply to your skin to help keep ticks away.

 7. Practice Good Pet Hygiene

-Cats, dogs, and other pets can bring ticks into your home, so it’s important to treat them regularly with tick prevention products.
-You can use natural options like essential oil sprays or periodically check and remove ticks from their bodies.
+Cats, dogs, and other pets can bring ticks into your home, so it is essential to treat them regularly with tick-prevention products.

 8. Mow the Lawn and Keep It Hydrated